Frequently asked questions

 Further, HCLFoundation and HCLTech Grant have not authorized any individual or agency or organization to accept the application on its behalf.

-Around February/March 2025 for Edition X. Specific dates will be announced soon.
+Around February/March 2026 for Edition XI.
+Specific dates will be announced soon.

-The winning NGO will have to commence the project in April 2025 for Edition X.
+The winning NGO will have to commence the project in April 2026 for Edition XI.

 In line with the goals and objectives of the HCLFoundation, HCLTech Grant is designed only for rural areas.
 Whereas, there are other programs of HCLFoundation which focusses on urban, peri-urban, and semi-urban areas.